faizalrf/documentation/streaming-mariadb-backlup.md

 ### Streaming Parallel Backup

-Streaming mariabackup is very simillar to traditional backup with the addition of two options
+Streaming mariabackup is very similar to traditional backup with the addition of two options

 - `--stream=xbstream `
 - `--parallel=n`
   - Here `'n'` is the number of parallel streams beign generated by `mariabackup`

-We also need `pigz` to cath these parallel streams, this is done simply by redirecting the `mariabackup` command to `pigz` with `-p n` argument, here `'n'` is the number of parallel compression threads used by `pigz`, this should be the same as the number of `xbstream` parallel streams.
+We also need `pigz` to cath these parallel streams.
+This is done simply by redirecting the `mariabackup` command to `pigz` with `-p n` argument, here `'n'` is the number of parallel compression threads used by `pigz`.
+This should be the same as the number of `xbstream` parallel streams.

-Also take note that there is no need for a `target-dir` since it's now using backup sterams which needs to be redirected into `pigz` or another receiver.
+***Note:** that there is no need for a `--target-dir` since it's now using backup streams that will be redirected into `pigz` or another receiver.*

 Let's see how this all comes together.

 #### Streaming Backup Test 1

-Streaming backup test with `mariabackup` and  `pigz` both allocated **16 cores**, we can see immediately it was almost half the time of normal backup
+Streaming backup test with `mariabackup` and  `pigz` both allocated **16 cores**, we can see immediately it was almost half the time of regular backup

 ```
 [shell] time mariabackup --backup --tmpdir=/tmp --stream=xbstream --parallel=16 --datadir=/var/lib/mysql --user=backup --password=SecretP@ssw0rd 2>/backup/backup.log | pigz -p 16 > /backup/full_backup.gz